Time evolution#

 • yastn.tn.fpeps.EnvNTU: Employ small local clusters, which can be contracted numerically exactly, resulting in a stable and positively defined bond metric.

-• yastn.tn.fpeps.EnvCTM: Employ CTMRG environment to calculate the bond metric, with information from the entire network, allowing for a fast full update approach.
+• yastn.tn.fpeps.EnvCTM: Employ CTMRG environment to calculate the bond metric, with information from the entire network, allowing for a full update approach.

 • yastn.tn.fpeps.EnvApproximate: Employ local clusters of sizes beyond exact contraction, utilizing approximate boundary MPS to calculate the bond metric.